Code-Institute-Submissions/BaxtersMS1/README.md

 **Accessibility Testing:**

-- Where icons were used I included the included the class aria-hidden=&quot;true&quot; so as not to confuse screen readers.
+- Where icons were used I included the included the class aria-hidden=true so as not to confuse screen readers.
-- Where possible I added \&lt;span\&gt; with a sr-only class and text for screen readers.
+- Where possible I added span tag with a sr-only class and text for screen readers.
 The text will not be displayed on a regular screen.
 - While using [Wave](https://wave.webaim.org/) to test the accessibility of the site I discovered some errors including missing labels on the contact us table and skipped h tags which I rectified.
 - I also used alt tags on images where possible (the owner images on the About Us page).